d12frosted/elpa-mirror/melpa/hi2-readme.txt

 Once this is stable and better in every way than the default haskell-indentation-mode, I'm happy to merge it with haskell-mode, but until this is moving fast, I want to keep it separate.

-; Installation:

-To turn indentation on for all Haskell buffers under Haskell mode
-<http://www.haskell.org/haskell-mode/> add this to .emacs:

-   (add-hook haskell-mode-hook 'turn-on-hi2)

-Otherwise, call `hi2-mode'.